17 May The Benefits of Having an Elderly Care Plan

 How to Develop an Elderly Care Plan

 Start the discussion.
 Begin by asking parents if they think about where they will live as they age.
 This may include some uncomfortable questions such as, “Mom, I know you love your home, but will you be able to stay here if something happens to dad?”
 Most people want to age in place, however, this may not be an option.
-It is always better for an elderly loved one to move before a crisis (fall, accident, or illness) occurs.
+It is always better for an older adult to move before a crisis (fall, accident, or illness) occurs.
 Moving is overwhelming for most people and especially for seniors.
 Offer to help by sorting through your parent’s house and donating books, clothes, and other possessions.
 Shred unnecessary files and documents.
 If you don’t live nearby, fly to see parents on a regular basis to help with these tasks.

 Legal documents.
 Before an elderly parent has an illness or accident certain legal documents should be in place.
 These documents include: Last Will, Living Trust (depending on circumstances) Durable Power of Attorney, and Advanced Health Care Directive.
 If already complete, make sure you know where these documents are located.
 Have the contact information for your parent’s attorney and financial advisor readily available.
 If these documents are not complete, help your parent’s find an attorney.
 Ask a friend for a referral or assist mom and dad with one of the many online legal services companies such as In Trust Legal, We Help You Legal, Legal Zoom, Rocket Lawyer, or Law Depot.
 These companies are often more affordable than a private attorney.